Gluten-Free Honey Almond Cake with Raspberries, Orange and Pistachios

 - Once the cake is cool, use a sharp knife to slice into 8 pieces.
 Transfer each piece to a plate, sprinkle with powdered sugar (optional) and finish with a sprinkle of chopped pistachios.

 Recipe adapted from Vibrant Food: Celebrating the Ingredients, Recipes, and Colors of Each Season by Kimberly Hasselbrink.
 Orange-honey glaze adapted from Tessa’s gluten-free lemon pound cake.

-*Egg update: After more experience baking almond flour-based cakes with this formula, I recommend using 4 eggs for a more consistent rise through the center, and an easier time slicing the cake.
+*Egg update: The original recipe called for 3 eggs.
+After more experience baking almond flour-based cakes with this formula, I recommend using 4 eggs for a more consistent rise through the center, and an easier time slicing the cake.

 Why buy organic?
 Conventionally grown raspberries and the zest of conventionally grown oranges are typically pretty high in pesticides.

 Storage suggestions: Store this cake in the refrigerator, covered, for longevity.
 Those juicy berries make this cake more quick to spoil at room temperature.

 Change it up: Substitute an equal amount of other berries or fresh fruit for the raspberries and/or trade lemon or lime zest for the orange zest and/or garnish with fruit instead of powdered sugar and pistachios.
 If you omit the fruit completely, the cake will be done somewhere around 35-40 minutes.
 If you add additional fruit, you’ll need to bake longer.